AgapovOne/carshow/THOUGHTS.md

 - Spec doesn't include Seller model.
 Why?
 Filled with data I saw in response
 - API resource is not secure, so I had to add App Transport Security into Info.plist
   - Taking long, cause just allowing everything doesn't work.
 Have to spend time on this.
+<details><summary>How I fixed issues with ATS</summary>

+Changed url to use https, not http as given in email.

 Fixed in Info.plist:

 ```xml